jamhed/pi-redux-js/README.md

 # How to use

 Every pi-element should be subclassed from Pi class.
-Let define a button:
+Let's define a button:

 ```
 define ["a/Pi"], (P) -> class Button extends P